-They were generic things like, “you are strong,” “be brave,” and they weren’t targeting specific mindset patterns I was actively trying to shift.
+They were generic things like, “you are strong,” “be brave,” and a of other generic statements.
+But they weren’t targeting specific mindset patterns I was actively trying to shift.

 Several months ago, I got back into the game of recording my voice in order to retrain my mind through affirmations.